 LABOR NOBEL enables up to eight students of weißensee kunsthochschule berlin annually to conceive and implement an artistic project at a cultural institution with pupils of Alfred-Nobel-Schule in Berlin Neukölln during their project week, in collaboration with a teacher and further accompanied and supported by a team of experts, and mentors.
 The first run took place at KW Institute for Contemporary Art among other institutions in January 2017.
 Based on the school’s existing structures and previous experiences, all partners wish for the establishment of a lasting cooperation scheme between art academy – school – cultural institution.More

-An overall of four classes of the 7th grade were involved during the first iteration, whereby one class worked together with artists Alexia Manzano, Chryssa Tsampaziin, the teacher Joanna Marks and Katja Zeidler as their mentor on the installation Flesh by Norwegian artist Hanne Lippard at the premises of KW.
+An overall of four classes of the 7th grade were involved during the first iteration, whereby one class worked together with artists Alexia Manzano, Chryssa Tsampazi, the class teacher and Katja Zeidler as their mentor on the installation Flesh by Norwegian artist Hanne Lippard at the premises of KW.
 The project and the process of each class within the LABOR NOBEL was documented on film, which enabled all participants to get an insight of each cooperative project on the day of the final presentation at the auditorium.

 The possibility to drive change in systems and spaces through creative work was examined in reflective discussions on completion of the projects, and the potential of interdisciplinary teamwork was negotiated.
 These experiences stimulated the desire and urgency to further develop the cooperation with KW and weißensee kunsthochschule berlin in a modified scope in January 2018 and 2019.